include-cpp/include-cpp.github.io/conferences/organising-conferences.md

 * Gender-neutral bathrooms
 * Child care

+We have collected a lot of [links and other resources](/resources/domains/conferences/) that are helpful to anyone running a conference.

 <!--

 * A variety of formats: keynotes and breakouts, but also panels, lightning talks, receptions, parties, games and quizzes, exhibition hall, poster presentations, podcasts being recorded on site with a live audience, silly things like powerpoint karaoke, tours and field trips, workshops, open sessions in soft spaces like couches and coffee tables instead of conference rooms